 A morning out

-Full disclosure (because these days you have to): I took all these photos on March 19, before the Prime Minister announced the official lockdown with the shops’ closures, etc. I haven’t been out since, except the Monday mornings I go to my local supermarket (at sunrise, obviously, lol) and a couple walks in the park behind my house.
+Full disclosure (because these days you have to): I took all these photos on March 19, before the Prime Minister announced the official lockdown with the shops' closures, etc. I haven't been out since, except on Monday mornings I go to my local supermarket (at sunrise, obviously, lol) and a couple walks in the park behind my house.

 But I did go out this one morning just before the lockdown announcement, and already London looked sad and abandoned.
 Some areas, at least (more on this later).
 The shops were not all closed yet, but they were completely empty: just 1 or 2 members of staff with nothing to do but look at their phones.